I got a nice and polite notice a month ago that my certificate on my blog is

 Settings > Pages, regard the lonely URL with the expired

-certificate, take a melancholic breath and click the
+certificate, where it says Domains (and Expired).
+Take a melancholic breath and

-remove the cert (the URL), not the pages.
-That’s in the text block below.
-Don’t
+not the pages.
+That’s in the text block below (“Remove pages”).
+Don’t click it.

-click it.
-Removing the cert is bad enough for your stability.
+Removing the cert is bad enough for your mental well-being.

 Step two: A new domain